platformsh/platformsh-docs/docs/src/create-apps/workers.md

 This way, the web instance has a large upload space, the queue instance has a small amount of scratch space for temporary files, and the mail instance has no persistent writable disk space at all as it doesn't need it.
-The mail instance also does not need any access to the SQL database so for security reasons it has none.
+The mail instance also doesn't need any access to the SQL database so for security reasons it has none.
 The workers have known fixed sizes, while web can scale to as large as the plan allows.
 Each instance can also check the `TYPE` environment variable to detect how it's running and, if appropriate, vary its behavior accordingly.